MicrosoftDocs/microsoft-365-docs/microsoft-365/compliance/add-your-organization-brand-to-encrypted-messages.md

 > [!IMPORTANT]
 > Third-party applications that scan and modify mail can prevent branding from being applied correctly.

 After you've either modified the default template or created new branding templates, you can create Exchange mail flow rules to apply your custom branding based on certain conditions.
 Most importantly, the email must be encrypted.
-Such a rule will apply custom branding to mail sent from your online mailbox in the following scenarios:
+Such a rule applies custom branding to mail sent from your online mailbox in the following scenarios:

 - If the email was manually encrypted by the end user using Outlook or Outlook on the web, formerly Outlook Web App
 - If the email was automatically encrypted by an Exchange mail flow rule or Microsoft Purview Data Loss Prevention policy

 To ensure Microsoft Purview Message Encryption applies your custom branding, set up a mail flow rule to encrypt your messages.
 The priority of the encryption rule should be higher than the branding rule so that the encryption rule is processed first.
-By default, if you create the encryption rule before the branding rule, then the encryption rule will have a higher priority.
+By default, if you create the encryption rule before the branding rule, then the encryption rule has a higher priority.
 For information, see [Define mail flow rules to encrypt email messages in Office 365](define-mail-flow-rules-to-encrypt-email.md).
 For information on setting the priority of a mail flow rule, see [Manage mail flow rules](/exchange/security-and-compliance/mail-flow-rules/manage-mail-flow-rules#set-the-priority-of-a-mail-flow-rule).

 1. In a web browser, using a work or school account that has been granted global administrator permissions, [sign in to Office 365](https://support.office.com/article/b9582171-fd1f-4284-9846-bdd72bb28426#ID0EAABAAA=Web_browser).